 American Sign Language Literature

 In this course, students will explore a wide range of literary works representing the various genres of ASL literature.
 Students will be expected to analyze works in terms of literary conventions/techniques as well as relevant cultural symbols and themes.
 Attention will be given to historical context, Deaf cultural values, and the style/conventions used by individual literary artists.
 Each student will be required to complete literary analysis papers.
 In addition, students will be expected to create original ASL literary works and/or retell well-known ASL literary works as individuals or in collaboration with other students.
-This course is conducted in ASL, without an interpreter, and will require considerable reading and viewing of videotaped materials.
+This course is requires fluency in ASL, as instruction is conducted in ASL, without an interpreter, and will require considerable reading and viewing of videotaped materials.
+Seminar (Fall).

 Advanced American Sign Language I